Embedding Learning for Sustainability in Scottish education policy and teaching practice

 Impact on education policy

-Advocacy for policy support, based on the growing research evidence, led the Scottish Government to appointed a member of the team to chair its LfS policy development committees (2011-13, 2014-16).
+Advocacy for policy support, based on the growing research evidence, led the Scottish Government to appoint a member of the team to chair its LfS policy development committees (2011-13, 2014-16).
 The initial and concluding reports of the group have been pivotal in embedding LfS as an entitlement of all learners and a requirement of the GTCS Professional Standards for all teachers.
-Outdoor Learning is a key pedagogical approach to LfS and this has become further embedded in educational practice, both in this context as independently a valuable interdisciplinary approach.

 - Vision 2030+